Introduction

 - Protecting soil structure from baking hard

-- Feeding the soil gradually as organic material breaks down
+- Feeding the soil gradually as it breaks down

-This is especially useful around summer crops that need steady moisture, such as beans, courgettes, tomatoes, cucumbers, beetroot, chard and leafy greens.
-It can also help newly planted seedlings settle in, as long as you do not pile the mulch too close to the stem.
+It is especially useful around summer crops that need steady moisture, such as beans, courgettes, tomatoes, cucumbers, beetroot, chard and leafy greens.

 The main thing to remember is that mulch does not replace watering.
-If the soil is already bone dry, adding mulch over the top will not magically fix it.
-Water the ground properly first, then mulch afterwards to help trap that moisture in.
+If the soil is already bone dry, mulching over the top will not fix it.
+Water first, then mulch to help trap that moisture in.

 Also, leave a small gap around plant stems.
-Wet mulch pressed tightly against young plants can encourage rot, especially in still or damp weather.
-A loose ring around the plant is usually better than burying the base.
+Wet mulch pressed tightly against young plants can encourage rot.

 Which Vegetables Bolt Easily in Summer?

-Some vegetables are far more likely to bolt in summer than others.
+Some vegetables are much more likely to bolt in summer than others.

-In most UK gardens, the main crops to watch are leafy crops, salad crops, herbs and quick-growing roots.
-They usually prefer steady, cooler conditions.
+In most UK gardens, the main ones to watch are leafy crops, salad crops, herbs and quick-growing roots.
 Once the weather turns hot and the soil starts drying out, they can switch from useful growth to flowering very quickly.

 Here are some of the most common vegetables that bolt in summer: